shreyasgowda63/NS_3/src/internet/doc/routing-overview.rst

                        &Ipv4GlobalRoutingHelper::RecomputeRoutingTables);

-There are three attributes that govern the behavior.
-The first is Ipv4GlobalRouting::RandomEcmpRouting.
-If set to true, packets are randomly routed across equal-cost multipath routes.
-If set to false (default), only one route is consistently used.
+There are two attributes that govern the behavior.
+The first is Ipv4GlobalRouting::EcmpRoutingMode.
+There are four route selection algorithms supported.
+Default EcmpRoutingMode is specified when only one route is consistently used.
+When RandomEcmpRouting is selected, packets are randomly routed across equal-cost multipath routes.
+For FlowBasedEcmpRouting, a hash function is performed over the packet header fields that identify a flow (5-tuple, i.e., source IP, source port, destination IP, destination port, transport protocol type).
+One of the N next hops is selected based on the modulo-N formula: selected index = flow hash % N. It does not keep a record of flow states.
+Compared with per packet ECMP, flow based ECMP is more friendly to TCP since it avoids packet reordering, however, when large flows collide on the same path, it will degrade the network performances severely.
+The last option is FlowletEcmpRouting.
+An internal table is maintained which maps a flow signature to the last time point when a packet from the flow arrived.
+If a new packet comes with the time difference larger than the flowlet timeout value (specified by Ipv4GlobalRouting::FlowletTimeout attribute), then it is considered as the first packet of the new flowlet and updates the table with a new selected route index.
+Same thing happens if the packet is the first packet from the flow.
+If the time difference is smaller than the flowlet timeout value, it is still considered as part of the same flowlet and forwarded to the previous interface recorded by the flowlet table.
+Notice that if flowlet timeout value equals to zero, the behavior of flowlet switching would be the same as packet based ecmp since each packet would be considered as a new flowlet and a random route is assigned for each packet.
+One could also specify the desired Ipv4GlobalRouting::Perturbation attribute (default 0) when using FlowBasedEcmpRouting mode and FlowletEcmpRouting mode.

 The second is Ipv4GlobalRouting::RespondToInterfaceEvents.
 If set to true, dynamically recompute the global routes upon Interface notification events (up/down, or add/remove address).
 If set to false (default), routing may break unless the user manually calls RecomputeRoutingTables() after such events.
 The default is set to false to preserve legacy |ns3| program behavior.
-The third is Ipv4GlobalRouting::FlowBasedEcmpRouting.
-If set to true, a hash function is performed over the packet header fields that identify a flow (5-tuple, i.e., source IP, source port, destination IP, destination port, transport protocol type).
-One of the N next hops is selected based on the modulo-N formula: selectIndex = flowHash % N. It does not keep a record of flow states.
-Compared with per packet ECMP, flow based ECMP is more friendly to TCP since it avoids packet reordering, however, when large flows collide on the same path, it will degrade the network performances severely.

 Global Routing Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~